Course Number and Title: MLT 250 Clinical Microbiology I

 - Determine the composition of the various media used to culture specimens, the categories of them, and the purpose of using them in cultivating pathogens from clinical specimens.

-- Describe standard immunological and serological procedures used in the clinical microbiology laboratory.
+- Describe standard immunological, molecular and serological procedures used in the clinical microbiology laboratory.

 - Describe laboratory operations as related to the clinical microbiology laboratory to include requirements for quality assurance and safety of personnel.